ds-spec/build-your-own-git/notes/stage-3-create-hash-obj.md

 The `git hash-object` command is a low-level (plumbing) command in Git.
 It processes data, stores it in the `.git/objects` directory, and generates a unique identifier (typically a SHA-1 hash) for the object.

+Git does not stores a raw file instead it stores it in a blob oject whose strcture is: blob <size>\0<content>
+blob - type of object
+size - file size in byte length
+0 - null seperator
+content - actual file data

 ### Example:

 ```bash